 - your stomach churning.

-These physical sensations happen because your body senses fear and prepares itself for an emergency, known as the ‘fight or flight’ response.
+These physical sensations happen because your body senses fear and prepares itself for an emergency.
+This is known as the ‘fight, flight or freeze’ response.

-If you think somebody you know is suffering from anxiety, our page If you're worried about someone's mental health has advice on what you can do to support them.
+If you’re concerned about someone who seems to be experiencing anxiety, our page If you're worried about someone's mental health has advice on what you can do to support them.

 When to seek help

-Anxiety can become a mental health problem if you can’t control your feelings and you start to withdraw from people or avoid the things that make you feel anxious.
-If your symptoms have been going on for several weeks or you feel they’re taking over your life, contact your GP.
+Anxiety can become a mental health problem if you find it difficult to control your feelings and you start to withdraw from people or avoid the things that make you feel anxious.

 Your GP can check your general health to make sure there isn’t a physical cause for your anxiety.
-You may be asked to complete a questionnaire about when you feel nervous, anxious, or worried.
+They may ask you to complete a questionnaire about when you feel nervous, anxious, or worried.
 They should then discuss treatment options with you, such as talking therapies, relaxation therapy, medication or a combination of these.
 If you have another problem, such as depression or alcohol misuse, you might need treatment for that first.

-If going to the doctor makes you feel anxious, ask for a telephone appointment or find out if they do home visits.
-You can also refer yourself for some psychological therapies if you prefer.
+If going to the doctor makes you feel anxious, you could ask for a telephone appointment or find out if they do home visits.

 Treatments for anxiety

-Cognitive behavioural therapy (CBT) is one of the most effective treatments for anxiety.
-This is a talking therapy and it can help you understand how the way you think affects your anxiety and sometimes causes it.
+Cognitive behavioural therapy (CBT) is one of the most common.
+This is a talking therapy.
+It can help you understand how your thoughts can affect your feelings, including your anxiety.
 You’ll learn strategies to help you cope when you feel anxious.
-You may be offered CBT in a group or one-to-one.
+You may be offered CBT in a group or one to one.
 You may also be offered online CBT or self-help books.

-Relaxation therapy involves meeting a trained therapist who will teach you how to relax your muscles in a particular way when you’re in situations that make you anxious.
+Applied relaxation usually involves meeting with a trained therapist for one-hour sessions over a period of three to four months.
+They will teach you how to relax your muscles in a particular way when you’re in situations that make you anxious.